Services turnover index overview

 Main statistical findings

-Between 2000 and 2008 the turnover of European service industries (as covered by the STS regulation) expanded on a relatively steady growth path.
-A rapid decline set in after the second quarter of 2008 and within a year and a quarter the service turnover index for the EU-28 declined by almost 9 percentage points.
-With the last quarter of 2009 a steady recovery set in which lasted until early 2012.
-Since then the level of service turnover has remained almost unchanged.
+Between 2000 and 2008 the turnover of European service industries (as covered by the STS regulation, see below) expanded on a relatively steady growth path.
+A rapid decline set in after the second quarter of 2008 and within a year and a quarter the service turnover index for the EU-28 declined by more than 8 percentage points.
+With the last quarter of 2009 a relatively steady recovery set in which – despite some stagnation in 2012.
+A slightly stronger increase can be noted for the whole European Union as in opposition to the Euro area countries only.

 Short-term statistics cover – with some exceptions – the following five service industries according to NACE Rev. 2 (NACE code in brackets): transportation and storage (H), accommodation and food services (I), information and communication services (J), professional, scientific and technical activities (M) and administrative and support services (N).
 The development of the turnover for these main service activities is represented in Figure 2.
 Transport and storage, professional, scientific and technical as well as administrative and support services show a rather similar development.
 They are also the biggest of the five service industries in terms of value added and therefore largely influence the development of turnover for total services.
 Accommodation and food services and likewise information and communication services show a steadier turnover development.